-No Catch-Up After the Transition
+No Catch-Up After the Transition in Many Countries

-A number of countries, many of which are located in Latin America, started their transitions to modern economic growth in the nineteenth century.
-Despite this, these countries have failed to eliminate the gap with the leader over the last century.
+A number of countries, many of which are located in Latin America, began modern economic growth toward the end of the nineteenth century.
+By and large, these countries have failed to eliminate the gap with the leader over the twentieth century.
 We now examine whether the model can account for this feature of the data.
-In particular, we seek to determine if the model predicts a narrowing of income levels once a country begins modern economic growth absent any changes in relative efficiency.
+In particular, we seek to determine if the model predicts a narrowing of the gap between a country's income level and the level of the leader once that country begins the transition to modern economic growth.

-We address this question by examining whether the model absent any assumed subsequent changes in relative efficiencies predicts a narrowing or widening of income levels between early and late starters.
-In particular, we now compute the equilibrium paths of per capita output for the model economies associated with the required differences in relative efficiencies reported in Table 2.
-We also report their relative incomes.
+We address this question by examining whether the model absent any subsequent changes in relative efficiencies predicts a narrowing or widening of the gap between income levels between early and late starters.
+In particular, we compute the equilibrium paths of per capita output over the 1700 to 2050 period for the model economies associated with the required differences in relative efficiencies listed in Table 2.
+We also report their asymptotic incomes levels relative to the leader.

 Before undertaking these experiments, it is necessary to address two issues.
 First, it is necessary to specify the population growth rate function for the late starters in these experiments because increases in population affect the size of the increases in per capita output over the transition.
-For this specification, we simply use the post-1800 population growth rates of Mexico for the model economy that starts its transition in 1800, the post-1900 population growth rates of Japan for the model economy that starts its transition in 1800, the post-1900, and the post-1950 population growth rates of India for the model economy that starts its transition in 1900, and the post-1950.
+For this specification, we simply use the post-1800 population growth rates of Mexico for the model economy that starts its transition in 1800, the post-1900 population growth rates of Japan for the model economy that starts its transition in 1900, and the post-1950 population growth rates of India for the model economy that starts its transition in 1900.
 These population growth data are taken from Lucas (2002, Table 5.1).
 Second, for capital share values that reflect a broad concept of capital, it is necessary to adjust output by the amount of investment in intangible capital.
-This adjustment must be made in order to compare the predictions of the model with the national income and product account data, because the latter fails to measure investments in intangible capital.
+This adjustment must be made in order to compare the predictions of the model with the national income and product accounts, because the latter fail to measure investments in intangible capital.
+Thus, GDP in the national accounts corresponds to $Y - X_1$ in the model economy.

 A country's unmeasured investment as a fraction of its measured output can be determined given the decomposition of the capital share between its physical capital and intangible capital components.
-For a given total capital share, the physical capital component can be calibrated to the ratio of investment to physical capital to measured GDP in the leader countries of roughly 20 percent.
-In particular, the share parameters can be calibrated to the steady state of the modern growth-only-economy using this observation from the leader countries.
-With value of the individual share parameters in the modern growth production function, it is possible to compute the amount of unmeasured investment at any date of the equilibrium path.
+For a given total capital share, the physical capital component can be calibrated to the ratio of investment in physical capital to measured GDP in the leader countries of roughly 20 percent.
+In particular, the individual share parameter values can be calibrated to the steady state of the modern growth-only economy using this observation from the leader countries.

+With values of the individual share parameters in the modern growth production function in hand, it is possible to compute the amount of unmeasured investment in any period along an economy's equilibrium path.
 Table 3 reports the size of the intangible capital share parameter and the asymptotic ratio of intangible capital investment to GDP for each of the total capital share values considered in Table 2.
 As the total capital share increases, both the intangible capital share and the intangible capital investment share of GDP increase.
-The sizes of the unmeasured investment shares range from 0.0 for $\theta = 0.40$ to 0.50 for $\theta = 0.70$.
+The sizes of the unmeasured investment shares range from 0.0 for $\theta = 0.40$ to 0.62 for $\theta = 0.70$ .

-θ $ heta_I$ $X{I}/(Y-X{I})$
+heta $ heta_I$ $X{I}/(Y-X{I})$

 .40 .00 .00

 .50 .28 .26

 .60 .41 .41

 .70 .53 .62